Why Queensland Is Perfect for Adventure Travel

 Burleigh to Point Danger Coastal Walk

-A 10km one-way coastal track starting at Burleigh Heads National Park and finishing at Point Danger.
-Combines headland wildlife (koalas and eastern water dragons), open ocean views, and heritage sites.
-June–October: whale watching from the headlands en route.
+A 10km one-way coastal track from Burleigh Heads National Park to Point Danger.
+Combines headland wildlife (koalas, eastern water dragons), open ocean panoramas, and heritage sites.
+June–October: exceptional humpback whale watching from the headlands en route — no boat required.

 Popular Tours — Quick Picks